Fast Evaluation of Derivatives of Green's Functions Using Recurrences

-When $\pmb{x} \in \Omega_{\xi,\text{large-$|x_1|$}}$ \eqref{eq:combined-err} uses the error bound from \eqref{eq:large-$|x_1|$-9}, and applies it to the last recurrence step only.
-Hence, we use $\lessapprox$ when $\pmb{x} \in \Omega_{\xi,\text{large-$|x_1|$}}$, in the sense of Section~\ref{sec:large-x1-error-model}, with the additional stipulation that only the error from the last recurrence step is captured.
+When $\b{x} \in \Omega_{\xi,\text{large-$|x_1|$}}$ \eqref{eq:combined-err} uses the error bound from \eqref{eq:large-x1-9}, and applies it to the last recurrence step only.
+Hence, we use $\lessapprox$ when $\b{x} \in \Omega_{\xi,\text{large-$|x_1|$}}$, in the sense of Section~\ref{sec:large-x1-error-model}, with the additional stipulation that only the error from the last recurrence step is captured.
 This latter approximation is justified because we observe that the error in the last recurrence step dwarfs the error in preceding recurrence steps.

 Concrete error bounds for other PDEs can be derived in an analogous fashion: for a given PDE, one substitutes the appropriate asymptotic growth assumptions (e.g., Assumptions~\ref{ass:deriv-growth-cubed-odd}--\ref{ass:deriv-growth-cubed-odd-even} for the Biharmonic PDE) and the PDE-specific rounding error model into the same max-of-two-regions structure used in \eqref{eq:combined-err}.
 The type of dependence on $\xi$ for the combined error is a feature that generalizes beyond the case given by \eqref{eq:combined-err}.
 In a sense, \eqref{eq:combined-err} resembles other error estimates in scientific computing in that it calls for a balancing of truncation and rounding error as governed by the free parameter $\xi$, much like the error in numerical differentiation is governed by the choice of a mesh spacing parameter.